-Prompted by new research suggesting that the longer a child is sedated, the higher their risk of experiencing frightening hallucinations, post-traumatic stress disorder, or long-term learning difficulties, the PICU team at the Alberta Children’s Hospital launched a pilot program to allow children to be more awake and comfortable while intubated.
+Prompted by new research suggesting the longer a child is sedated, the higher their risk of experiencing frightening hallucinations, post-traumatic stress disorder or long-term learning difficulties, the PICU team at the Alberta Children’s Hospital launched a pilot program to allow children to be more awake and comfortable while intubated.

-Laurie Lee is the Nurse Practitioner who heads up the pilot.
-“Our PICU team firmly believes it is no longer good enough for kids to simply survive the PICU.
-They need to have a better quality of life once they go home.
-While it may take a lot more work to make this possible, we are committed to giving our kids the best possible outcomes."
+"Our PICU team firmly believes it is no longer good enough for kids to simply survive the PICU.
+They need to have a better quality of life once they go home and we are committed to giving our kids the best possible outcomes."

-With help from the new portable ventilator funded by Radiothon donors, the PICU is a much busier place.
+Thanks to new portable ventilators funded by Radiothon donors, the PICU is a much busier place.
 Today, 80 percent of intubated patients are up and around.
-The new ventilator can be managed by one staff member, has a five-hour battery life and only requires one oxygen tank.
-Walks around the unit and even down the hall to the fish tank are now the norm for children on life-saving breathing support.
+The new ventilators can be managed by one staff member, have a five-hour battery life and only require one oxygen tank.
+Walks around the unit and even down the hall to the fish tank are now the norm for children on lifesaving breathing support.

-“Seeing children leave the unit earlier and stronger is very gratifying,” says Lee.
+“Seeing children leave the unit earlier and stronger is very gratifying,” says Laurie.
 “These portable ventilators have made it possible for more kids to have a much better recovery.”